linda-seiter/cmsc115/week1_lab/README.md

 ## Setup

+NOTE: Instructions for accessing VS Code on Mars and/or setting VS Code on local machine will be provided in a separate document.

 VS Code is a powerful interactive development environment (IDE) whose primary purpose is to serve as a code editor.
 The basic user interface includes a explorer on the left that lists files and folders, and an editor on the right